ErikFontanel/portfolio/content/work/aceandtate/aceandtate.md

   - design ops
   - website
 list_layout: portrait:2-col
+role: Design Lead
+team: "Jordi van der Oord, Joram van den Boezem, Joris Fritzsche, Jons Janssens (and others, most with a name not starting with J)"

 ---

 For the rapidly growing direct-to-consumer eyewear company Ace & Tate I designed their new e-commerce platform.
 A mobile first user experience supporting the Ace & Tate brand proposition; Affordable and fashionable glasses to go with any outfit and occassion.
 Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy especially online.

-Role: Design Lead
-Team: Jordi van der Oord, Joram van den Boezem, Joris Fritzsche, Jons Janssens (and others people, without a name starting with a J)

 {% gallery {
   images: ['at-main1.jpg'],